 This quiet beachside respite is an ideal spot for those looking to fully relax in a more remote and uncrowded cove.
 Stroll the sand, search for seashells, marvel at the clear waters, read a book, or just take a nap—uninterrupted.
 The western edge of the bay has shallow waters great for families with young children and tide pools for them to explore as well.
 Enjoy the view of St. John and the British Virgin Islands from this stretch of sand.
 Sundays are popular with locals, who enjoy beach picnics and parties here.
 This is one of St. Thomas’s best beaches.

-Just offshore from St. Thomas is another small island with a beautiful beach.
+Just offshore from St. Thomas is another small island with a beautiful beach that’s known as one of the best honeymoon destinations in the Caribbean.
 Water Island is located on the southern coastal area, just west of Charlotte Amalie, and is host to a popular beach destination for visitors.
 Accessible by ferry or small passenger boat, this secluded stretch of sand is an ideal place to spend the day lounging, swimming, and enjoying the tropical scenery.

 Kayaking and stand-up paddle boarding is also available and a great way to explore the waters surrounding the island.
 Honeymoon Beach and its clear, tranquil waters make for a fantastic place for a snorkeling adventure.
 Swimmers with snorkeling gear will likely encounter vibrant coral reefs, schools of exotic and colorful fish, and possibly even some sea turtles.
 All sporting equipment can be rented right on the beach.